 Why was EWS introduced?

-After the Grenfell Tower fire focus was on the removal of aluminium composite material (ACM) from buildings over 18 metres.
-Focus then broadened to take in other types of combustible cladding.
+After the Grenfell Tower fire, the focus was on removing aluminium composite material (ACM) from buildings over 18 metres.
+Attention then broadened to take in other types of combustible cladding.
 The Government’s Advice Note 14 (December 2018) contained guidance for building owners on steps to take to tackle non-ACM materials on the external walls of high-rise buildings.
 Owners were advised to check “general fire precautions” and ensure that external wall systems were “safe”.